Our three-year Professional Training Program (PTP) is a full-time, post-secondary program that provides education and training in dance.

 In rehearsal and in performance, dancers are immersed in the act of creation, re-creation, and interpretation.
 They experience different choreographic processes, learn valuable performance and production skills, and are prepared to become the most versatile of instruments as professional dancers.

-- Repertory, to work with professional choreographers, to enhance performance and interpretive skills, and to build to exciting and challenging performances during each semester
+- Re-creation and repertoire, to work with professional choreographers, to enhance performance and interpretive skills, and to build to exciting and challenging performances during each semester

 - Bouffon, to explore elements of burlesque, commedia dell’arte, farce, and satire and to empower dancers with a sense of boldness in performance presence